 The FCC on Friday received a wave of largely positive press for a new broadband proposal the government claims will revolutionize telecom markets and help drive fiber and fifth-generation (5G) wireless to rural America.
 But industry watchers say the agency’s proposal is light on actual details, and much of the plan isn’t actually new.
 In an afternoon press conference flanked by cellular industry workers clad in cowboy hats and cellular tower climbing gear, the Trump administration celebrated the FCC’s new plan, proclaiming it would put the United States on track to win the “race to 5G.”
 “It’s all about 5G,” President Trump said.
 “We’re at 4G and everybody was saying we have to get 4G.
 And then they said before that we have to get 3G.
 And now we have to get 5G and 5G is a big deal.”

-Another key part of the plan, the FCC said, involved efforts to “modernize outdated regulations,” most recently exemplified by the agency’s unpopular repeal of net neutrality, or the elimination of consumer broadband privacy protections.
+In a fact sheet circulated among reporters Friday morning, the FCC stated a cornerstone of the FCC’s plan includes an already-announced December auction of 3,400 megahertz of millimeter wave spectrum.
+Such spectrum has the potential to offer faster speeds, but suffers from distance and signal penetration issues that limit its utility in more rural markets.Another key part of the plan, the FCC said, involved efforts to “modernize outdated regulations,” most recently exemplified by the agency’s unpopular repeal of net neutrality, or the elimination of consumer broadband privacy protections.
 The FCC said it will also be launching a new $20.4 billion Rural Digital Opportunity Fund it promised would help connect up to four million rural homes and small businesses to high-speed broadband networks over the next decade.
 Roughly 20 million Americans lack access to speeds of 25 Mbps, the agency’s minimum threshold for broadband.
 Granted the funding isn’t actually “new,” and it comes on the heels of numerous FCC attacks on programs that are supposed to help bring affordable connectivity to rural America.
 In a conference call with reporters Friday morning, FCC head Ajit Pai said the agency would pay for the plan by “repurposing” some existing funds provided by the FCC’s Universal Service Fund (USF), already designed to help subsidize broadband availability in underserved areas.
 Users already pay into the program via fees imposed on their phone bills.